 The other ingredients contained in Zoely are: Lactose monohydrate, microcrystalline cellulose (E460), crospovidone (E1201), talc (E553b), magnesium stearate (E572) and colloidal anhydrous silica

-Tablet coat (white active film-coated tablets): Poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol 3350 and talc (E553b)
+The white tablets also contain: poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol 3350 and talc (E553b)

-Tablet coat (yellow placebo film-coated tablets): Poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol 3350, talc (E553b), iron oxide yellow (E172) and iron oxide black (E172)
+The yellow tablets also contain: poly(vinyl alcohol) (E1203), titanium dioxide (E171), macrogol 3350, talc (E553b), iron oxide yellow (E172) and iron oxide black (E172)